 The Isuzu D-MAX 250C Base 4x2 Single Cab retails from R260,000.

-Isuzu backs their D-MAX models with a five-year/120,000 km warranty and a five-year/90,000 km service plan.
+Isuzu D-MAX service plan is valid for five-years/90,000 km and a five-year/120,000 km warranty.
 The warranty is a bumper-to-bumper, which covers the D-MAX against unforeseen component problems and the associated labour costs to repair them, dependent on the terms and conditions.

 Isuzu also offers their Genuine Parts guarantee under the Isuzu Service Plan, and roadside assistance is available 24/7 across South Africa for Isuzu owners; simply contact their toll-free Roadside Assistance helpline.